 Any athlete who intends to join an OCR should seriously do some planning, training, managing your diet and preparing your gear (including a watch of course).

-These include gathering as much information as you can about the race – familiarize yourself with the obstacles and course conditions, know what the other athletes are saying, watch what you eat and make sure that you get enough nutrition that you need, and of course, prepare the things you need such as appropriate outfit, gloves, shoes, hydration pack, and a tough watch.
+These include gathering as much information as you can about the race – familiarize yourself with the obstacles and course conditions, know what the other athletes are saying, watch what you eat and make sure that you get enough nutrition that you need, and of course, prepare the things you need such as an appropriate outfit, gloves, shoes, hydration pack, and a tough watch.

 Additional Sources for Watch Specifications: